 How To Make This More Budget-Friendly

 - The easiest way to make your recipes more budget-friendly is to stock up on the ingredients you use the most when they’re on sale.
-For example, jarred salsa is one of my favorite shortcut ingredients.
-I buy at least three or four jars whenever they go on sale.
-The protein is the most expensive component of this recipe, so consider buying chicken breast, thighs, or a rotisserie chicken when they’re on sale.
 Even if you don’t need it that week, buy it when it’s on sale, prep it, and put it in your freezer.

 If you’ve tried my High Protein Chicken Salad or any recipe on my site, please leave a comment below!